Vasil-Todorov/XMouseFollowFocusedWindow/README.md

 # <p align="center">XMouseFollowFocusedWindow </p>

-### <p align="center">Welcome to my simple program for the X11 window system designed to teleport your cursor to the currently active window when invoked.</p>
+### <p align="center">Welcome to my increasingly complex program for the X11 window system designed to teleport your cursor to the currently active window when invoked.</p>

 https://github.com/Vasil-Todorov/XMouseFollowFocusedWindow/assets/154470686/5583b9fd-5f2b-4abf-ac3e-81db3530877d

 The goal is to bind XMFFW with your shortcuts in some way, either directly or indirectly, to include seamlessly into your workflow.

 XMFFW can work well as a standalone action, or as a part of a multi action shortcut.

-There is no config file, you modify the values in the source and recompile in order to modify the functionality.

 ***
 #### Configuration